kibagateaux/Djinnii/README.md

-Ideas
+Ideas :
   How to incorporate dietary habits into game?
     Does how they feed imaginary Djinn reflect how they feed themmselves?
     Ping them at "eating' times and ask to be fed what player is eating, only works if we know theyre eating habits or they follow general pattern
     Health stats affect both character and activity stats

-Make more game-y / active:
+Make more game-y / active :
   find a genie sprite or something to make it seem less like a real person turn activity into stats, avg calories / day = stamina, total time active per week = intelligence, etc Djinn gets restless if 1 hour without Moves API notif so they tells you to bring them for a walk